-We recognise that our packaging choices have the potential to impact on the environment, and as such, we have a responsibility to provide sustainable packaging solutions.
+We recognise that our packaging choices have the potential to impact the environment, and as such, we have a responsibility to provide sustainable packaging solutions.
 In designing and procuring our packaging for minimal impact, we applied the Australian Packaging Covenant Organisations Sustainable Packaging Principles and discovered the challenges of balancing various environmental criteria with functionality, commercial considerations and consumer behaviour.
 We’re proud of what we came up with, we know it’s not perfect, but we’re confident it has environmental benefits over conventional packaging and we’re committed to seeking opportunities for continual improvements as per our environmental policy.

 What to do with your used packaging

-Consumer understanding, awareness and behaviour have a huge impact on re-use, recycling and composting of used packaging materials.
+Consumer understanding, awareness and behaviour have a huge impact on the re-use, recycling and composting of used packaging materials.
 We know you’re genuinely keen to tread a little lighter on the earth, so to make your job easier, we’ve provided recommendations to get you thinking and acting on how to end-of-life your empty packaging.